rapidsai/raft/README.md

 conda install -c rapidsai libraft-headers libraft-nn libraft-distance pyraft pylibraft
 ```

-After installing RAFT, `find_package(raft COMPONENTS backend nn distance)` can be used in your CUDA/C++ build.
-Note that the `COMPONENTS` are optional and will depend on the packages installed.
+After installing RAFT, `find_package(raft COMPONENTS backend nn distance)` can be used in your CUDA/C++ build. `COMPONENTS` are optional and will depend on the packages installed.

 ### CPM